actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 ## Using annuity function above to value Financial Instruments

 The annuity function above can be useful to value some financial instruments that may have a constant cashflow.
 An example is a loan schedule.
 Assume that we have received a loan of some amount, to be repaid in 10 years with interest.
 The payment structure can be arranged, such that every year we pay the same amount that covers both the interest and the capital.
 To find how much repayment will be done in 1 year, we can use actuarial equivalence.
-To find the value of the loan at every yearly interval during it's life, we can also use the annuity function after finding it's
+To find the value of the loan at every yearly interval during it's life, we can also use the annuity function after finding it's yearly repayments.

 Take example of $n$-year coupon bearing bond with a face value of $x$ and coupon payment $y$.
 For the $n-1$ years, we will be paid out the constant cashflow of coupon payments.
 However, in the last cashflow at maturity $n$, we will be paid out the coupon payment along with the face value.
 This non-constant cashflow makes using the annuity function